House of the Dutch Provinces

 - Offering the facilities for the appropriate reception of visitors.

 Board of the House of the Dutch Provinces

 The House of the Dutch Provinces has a board consisting of twelve regional ministers, one per province and a King’s Commissioner as President.

-- Arthur van Dijk, HNP-chairman on behalf of IPO
+- Arthur van Dijk, IPO (HNP-President)

 - Elianne Demollin-Schneiders, Province of Limburg